 Upon the first glimpse at a Harrier, you may think that it is a Beagle.
 However, this is a completely different dog in its own right.

-The Harrier dates all the way back to the Middle Ages.
-However, it didn’t start to become popular until the year of 1260.
+The Harrier dates back to the Middle Ages.
+However, it didn’t start to become popular until the year 1260.

 The Harrier over the years has garnered acclaim for its ability to hunt, and its effectiveness as a tracker.

 Many in fact believe that the Harrier’s ability to hunt is a result of it being a cross between a Bloodhound and a Talbot Hound.
 However, this has yet to be proven.

 In today’s age, the Harrier is more commonly found as a companion than a hunter.

 However, there are still places around Britain and the United States where the Harrier is used to hunt hares and rabbits.